Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems: systems

 Here, $Y_{L m_L}$ denotes the spherical harmonic function.
 Within the framework established above, the interaction potentials for the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems can be derived.
 Their explicit forms can refer to Refs.~\cite{Chen:2020kco, Wang:2022mxy, Chen:2022onm}.

-Based on the interaction potentials of the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems, we now proceed to investigate their bound state properties.
-By solving the coupled-channel Schr\"odinger equation, we explore the possibility of forming the loosely bound states in these systems.
-The cutoff parameter $\Lambda$ is varied in the range of $0.8$ to $2.0$ GeV, and the resulting bound state solutions are characterized by the binding energy $E$, the root-mean-square radius $r_{\rm RMS}$, and the probabilities $P$ of the individual channel components.
+Based on the interaction potentials of the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems, we now investigate their bound state properties.
+By solving the coupled-channel Schr\"odinger equation, we search for the loosely bound states.
+For each bound state solution, we compute the binding energy $E$ and the spatial wave functions $\psi_i(r)$ of the individual channel $i$.
+From these wave functions, we further determine the root-mean-square (RMS) radius $r_{\rm RMS}$ and the channel probability $P_i$ using the following relations:

+where the wave functions satisfy the normalization condition $\int \sum_i \psi_i^{\dagger}(r) \psi_i(r) \, r^2 \, dr = 1$.
+The binding energy $E$, the root-mean-square radius $r_{\rm RMS}$, and the channel probabilities $P_i$ collectively characterize the bound state properties of the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems.
+Notably, $r_{\rm RMS}$ reflects the spatial extension of the molecular state.
+As the cutoff parameter $\Lambda$ increases, the binding energy deepens and the root-mean-square radius decreases, consistent with the inverse relation between $E$ and $r_{\rm RMS}^2$ \cite{Chen:2017xat}.
+A promising hadronic molecule candidate is typically expected to have the root-mean-square radius larger than the size of all the included component hadrons.

 In the following, we first present the single-channel analysis of the bound state properties for the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems, incorporating the $S$-$D$ wave mixing effects.
 Subsequently, we briefly discuss the influence of the coupled-channel dynamics on the bound state properties for the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems.
 Our results provide critical insights into the bound state properties of the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems and highlight promising molecular pentaquark candidates for future experimental searches.